caseyanderson/physcpu1/_posts/labs/2019-01-12-analog-digital-signals.md

 ![]({{site.url}}/assets/feather_gpio.jpg)

-The ESP32 has a variety of pins, each of which perform different functions.
-For example, last week we looked at `3V` and `GND`, pins which give us access to the power and ground on the ESP32 respectively.
+The `ESP32` has a variety of pins, each of which perform different functions.
+For example, last week we looked at `3V` and `GND`, pins which give us access to the power and ground on the device respectively.

 The photo above highlights a number of pins that do not have a single function and are instead referred to as `General Purpose Input/Output` (or `GPIO`) pins.
 Note: it is normal to have to consult a datasheet in order to identify pin functionality.